 The show includes everything — from extreme mental pressure to betrayal — that many of the lead characters go through.
 But only time will tell if it is turned into a real psychological horror game.

 If you are a part of the millions of people who have made Squid Game a worldwide hit, then here are 10 of the most engaging psychological horror games that may also interest you.

 Although Limbo was released in 2010, it continues to be a favourite among gamers.

-The psychological horror game was created by Playdead, which is a Danish independent game developer.
+The psychological horror game was created by Playdead, a Danish independent game developer.
 The acclaimed side-scrolling game follows a young boy in search of a young girl, presumed to be his sister, in a nightmare-like dimension that resembles hell.

 Everything in Limbo is black and white, which makes it seem similar to films of German Expressionism and noir genres, according to reviewers.
 This style is perhaps the most striking feature of the game, one that lends an extremely ominous air of mystery and gloom to Limbo.

 In the game, the player controls a little boy — the nameless protagonist who is nothing more than a black shadow with glowing eyes.
 He guides the boy through a strange dimension where threats are shrouded in darkness.